Step 4: Application Process

-- With your advisor, fill in the information regarding courses you will need to take back at Fisher during the semester following your time abroad (bottom left-hand side of the form).
+- With your advisor, fill in the information regarding courses you will need to take back at Fisher during the semester following your time abroad.

 - Once your advisor has signed the form, turn it in to the Registrar's Office.
 If you are taking courses that will count toward your major, the department chair must also sign the form before you submit it to the Registrar.
 The Registrar's Office will notify you when the form is ready for you to pick up.

 - Pick up the form and take it to Student Accounts for their signature.